Entry requirements

 Course content

-This course is for students who want to study how psychology helps us understand health-related behaviours, and how it can have a positive impact on wellbeing.
-It forms stage one of the training you need to become a chartered psychologist member of the Division of Health Psychology within the British Psychological Society (BPS).
+This course is accredited to the British Psychological Society (BPS).
+It forms Stage 1 of the training you need to become a chartered psychologist member of the Division of Health Psychology within the British Psychological Society.

-As a chartered psychologist and registered health psychologist, your career options include working for the government (advising on policy making, effective interventions and advertising strategies); research (preventing illnesses, especially coronary heart disease and cancer; and patient/practitioner communication and teaching.
-Graduates also work in the NHS on preparing for surgery and psychological methods to manage stress, pain or terminal illness.
+This BPS-accredited MSc opens the way to stage two training to become a chartered psychologist and registered health psychologist.
+Career options include working for the government (for example advising on policy making effective interventions or advertising strategies); research preventing illnesses especially coronary heart disease and cancer; and patient/practitioner communications and teaching.
+Graduates also work in the NHS on preparing for surgery and psychological methods to manage stress pain or terminal illness.

 Information for international students